mongodb/docs/source/includes/mysql-odbc-driver.rst

-This procedure requires the Enterprise edition of the `MySQL ODBC driver <https://www.mysql.com/downloads/>`_.
+This procedure uses the Enterprise edition of the `MySQL ODBC driver <https://www.mysql.com/downloads/>`_.
 MySQL Enterprise uses OpenSSL, which is compatible with |bic| for TLS/SSL connections.